ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

    integers, respectively, each in network byte order.

 2. Build `info` by concatenating the ASCII-encoded string "message/bhttp request", a zero byte, and the header.
+See {{repurposing}} for discussion of other media types.

 3. Create a sending HPKE context by invoking `SetupBaseS()` ({{Section 5.1.1 of HPKE}}) with the public key of the receiver `pkR` and `info`.
 This yields